ginger-with-a-soul/MATF/README.md

 All programming related courses starting from 2018/2019.
 Each and every one of this courses contains my version of codes from the exercise part of the classes.
 With some mid and final term exams aswell.
-Most of the confusing codes has been commented.
+Most of the confusing codes had been commented.